04/10/2007 – 01/07/2018

 Tex’s handler wrote the following.

 “Tex was born in Germany and previously named Cex, his name was changed for obvious reasons.
 He served with Derbyshire police for 6 years until his slightly early retirement due to a degenerative spine disease.

 Tex was a beautiful soul with a great nose for finding property.
 His best find was a pair of tights stuffed into a hedge after an armed robbery for which he received a commendation and the offender received a substantial prison term.

-Tex lived with his me until he passed away at home when his back legs finally gave up.
+Tex lived with his me (his handler) until he passed away at home when his back legs finally gave up.
 Tex had a full working life despite suffering from EPI and an auto immune disorder which was carefully managed.

 He was the love of my life”.